 I could barely see in front of me, the air was thick with smoke; the smell of stale beer, cheese and onion crisps, Old Spice and cheap perfume punctuated the air as we walked in.
 Music was playing from the stage; voices chattering, laughter, children running around the tables.
 Holding Nan’s hand, we approached the table between the bar and the hall, separated by a plastic screen, facing a long wooden bar.
 People were sitting on stools, pint in hand, talking about football, politics and the state of 1970s Britain.
 As a child I hated being there, holding my nose, trying to avoid the smoke, being blown from every direction.
 Dad and Grandad stood at the bar, talking to people as they waited to be served, waving at others who walked past, shaking hands with this person or that.
 Hill park was a small place, everyone knew each another, even if they didn’t always get on.
 Like most small towns and villages, it had its fair share of drama!

-I sat at the wobbly table, playing with beer mats, flicking them up in the air, bored waiting for my bottle of coke and crisps to arrive; Nan looking left occasionally, making sure I was OK, as she continued talking to Pam and Uncle John.
+I sat at the wobbly table, playing with beer mats, flicking them up in the air, bored waiting for my bottle of coke and crisps to arrive.
+Looking left occasionally, Nan made sure I was OK, as she continued talking to Pam and Uncle John.
 Dad and Grandad returned with a tray of drinks, poised to put them down.
-Nan lent over, taking a beer mat from my hand, folding it into quarters, placing it under the offending table leg, before the drinks were handed out.
-Finally the table stopped moving and the tray was emptied.
+Nan lent over, taking a beer mat from my hand, folding it into quarters, placing it under the offending unsteady table leg, before the drinks were handed out.
+Finally, the table stopped moving, and the tray was emptied.
 I always had a fizzy drink and packet of salt and vinegar Rock ‘n’ Rollers, my favourite crisps of the time.
 Nan would have a packet of ‘Big D’ peanuts and probably a gin and tonic, although I can’t quite remember what her tipple was.
 Dad had a pint of Skol or cider and occasionally a cigar, the smell of which I loved; Grandad a very large whisky!

 47 year old Author, Columnist and Blogger.